What Loopwheels Are

 What they come with

-The Loopwheels Extreme come in a black carbon finish.
-As standard they come as a pair of wheels with a black aluminium handrim mounted at 15 mm.
-The wheels come only in a 24" size.
+The Loopwheels Urban come in a minimalist black carbon finish.
+This can be upgraded to have an anodised hub and rim hinge for an additional charge, with a choice of purple, red or blue.
+As standard they come as a pair of wheels in a 24" size.

 There is increasing concern about the long-term damage done by vibrations through using a wheelchair, and Loopwheels are a great way of protecting yourself from this.
 They also provide a much smoother ride than standard wheels, massively increasing your comfort.

 If you want your Loopwheels for off-roading, the Extremes are the ones to pick.
 While the Urbans are capable of some off-road use, they are designed as an "all-rounder" so don't have the same tyre width and thus handling.

 There are other options for reducing vibration - Frogs Legs castor forks are well-known in the industry, but do tend to make your wheelchair front-heavy.
 Titanium framed wheelchairs do also help to reduce vibration, but don't have the same suspension, and it does limit your choice of wheelchair.
 Ki Mobility's Ethos has a new suspension system that reduces vibration and smooths out your ride - this is worth considering if you are looking to get a new wheelchair.